buildkite-plugins/docker-buildkite-plugin/README.md

 Default: `false`

+### `reuse-container` (optional, boolean)

+When set to `true`, the plugin keeps a named container running across pipeline steps instead of creating and destroying one each time.
+On each step, the plugin checks for an existing container: if the image digest matches, the command runs via `docker exec`; if the digest differs, the old container is removed and a fresh one is created.
+Environment variables are injected per-exec only (not baked into the container) to prevent secrets from leaking between jobs.

+The container name is derived from the image name and the agent's spawn index.
+If the agent name does not follow the `name-%spawn` convention, set `reuse-container-name` to avoid potential container name collisions between agents on the same host.

+Default: `false`

+### `reuse-container-name` (optional, string)

+Override the auto-generated container name used by the `reuse-container` feature.
+Use this when the default name derivation does not produce unique names (for example, when multiple agents on the same host do not use the standard `-%spawn` agent name suffix).

+Example: `my-build-container`

 ### `log-driver` (optional, string)

 The logging driver for the container.
 This allows you to configure how Docker handles logs for the container.